Ku Klux Klan Konclaves at Buckeye Lake: 1923

 The 1923 Konclave was an enormous gathering, with more than 75,000 attendees and many speeches and events throughout the day.
-People such as the Imperial Wizard at the time, Hiram Wesley Evans were in attendance.
-In the time leading up to the meeting, there was a poster with the title “Call of the Klan” campaigning for the event that read: “Klansmen From All States Invited to See Ohio Klux.”
-There were guides in cloaks and hoods at different points near Buckeye Lake helping direct attendees.
+The Imperial Wizard of the Ku Klux Klan, Hiram Wesley Evans, was in attendance.
+In the time leading up to the meeting, there was a poster with the title “Call of the Klan” campaigning for the event that read “Klansmen From All States Invited to See Ohio Klux.”
+There were guides in cloaks and hoods at different points near Buckeye Lake who helped direct attendees.
 The roads leading toward the lake were packed, and locals reported that all the hotels in the area were full.
 D.C.
 Stephenson spoke, along with many other important and nationally recognized Klan members.
 There was also an induction ceremony with three live bands playing “Onward Christian Soldiers” and three enormous crosses, the largest of which was set ablaze.
 This ceremony initiated approximately 1,700 new Klansmen.
-The finale of the event was a fireworks show with an American flag overlaid with the letters “KKK”.
+The finale of the event was a fireworks show with an American flag overlaid with the letters “KKK.”
 There were no incident reports save for one fatality, an old Klansman who suffered from a heart attack due to the heat.
-The success of this congregation inspired another one to be held two years later.

 1925

+The success of the 1923 Konclave inspired another one to be held two years later.
 The 1925 Konclave at Buckeye Lake was one of the biggest Klan meetings in history, with attendance nearing 100,000.
 This event also carried on with no incidents, and once again, many national Klan leaders spoke.
 A major topic for this meeting was the Klan's denouncement of evolutionary science, particularly in light of the Scopes trial that had occurred earlier that year.
 This Konclave lasted four days, and there were various weddings carried out, along with a skit on “the American ‘Sodom and Gomorrah’".
+A newspaper article from the Cleveland Plain Dealer mentioned a marriage ceremony between two attendees who were members of the Marion Road Klan Drum Corps.